livrich/data_structure_tutorial/2_set.md

 </br>

 ## Big O Notation
-The performance of the set is based on the peformance of the hashing algorithm and the assumption that good conflict resolution is being applied.
+The performance of the set is based on the performance of the hashing algorithm and the assumption that good conflict resolution is being applied.
 Common Operation | Python Code | Performance
 ---------------- | ----------- | -----------
 add(value) | my_set.add(value) | O(1) - Performance of hashing the value